≡ Menu

 A reputable breeder will…

 Have the kitten friendly and comfortable with people before selling.
-Don’t just check out a website and like what you see then opt to buy from them because they have a website doesn’t mean they are reputable breeders anyone can create a website and make it look good.
+Don’t just check out a website and like what you see, then opt to buy from them.
+Just because they have a website doesn’t mean they are reputable breeders.
+Anyone can create a website and make it look good.

 Communicate with the breeder…

-Ask questions look for red flags like excuses being given when asked for proof of vet checks, multiple litters at the same place, asking for full payment up front or paying online with credit cards is not how reputable breeders work.
+Ask questions and look for red flags like excuses when asked for proof of vet checks, multiple litters at the same place, asking for full payment upfront, or paying online with credit cards.
+This is not how reputable breeders work.

-Most times the vet can give you advice as to where you can find a reputable breeder otherwise the international cat breeder association is a good place to start.
-Beware of social media sellers they are more corrupt than they are good.
+The vet can usually advise you where to find a reputable breeder; otherwise, the International Cat Breeder Association is an excellent place to start.
+Beware of social media sellers.
+They are more corrupt than they are good.

 Lastly…

-Now that you’re spending all the time and energy researching what kind of cat you may want to adopt, why not take a moment or two and do a little bit of research on what it might cost to insure your new pet?
+Now that you’re spending all the time and energy researching what kind of cat you may want to adopt, why not take a moment or two and explore what it might cost to insure your new pet?

 This is something…

-That we recommend to all of our prospective pet owners whether they are adopting a “free” cat from outside a Walmart or spending a small fortune on a rare and unusual pedigree.
-Because the truth is, we as pet owners never want to see any of our animals suffer from any kind of sickness or injury and many of us have found ourselves on the receiving end of a HUGE vet bill!
+We recommend to all prospective pet owners whether they are adopting a “free” cat from outside a Walmart or spending a small fortune on a rare and unusual pedigree.
+The truth is, we as pet owners never want to see our animals suffer from any sickness or injury, and many of us have found ourselves on the receiving end of a HUGE vet bill!

-Take a moment and see what it might cost to purchase a pet insurance policy on your new family member so that if he or she ever need veterinarian care, you won’t be on the “hook” for 100% of the medical cost.
+So why not take a moment and see what it might cost to purchase a pet insurance policy for your new family member so that if they ever need veterinarian care, you won’t be on the “hook” for 100% of the medical cost?

-For more information about who we “feel” currently offers the “best” pet insurance policies in the industry, be sure to check out our Best Pet Insurance Companies article.
+For more information about who we “feel” currently offers the “best” pet insurance policies in the industry, check out our Best Pet Insurance Companies article.

 { 0 comments… add one }